 Before training we must eat foods that give us energy, to perform at the best in our exercise routine.
 The ideal is to eat 2-3 hours before training, to give the body time to digest.
+Bio X4 can help with digestion as well, read Bio X4 reviews.
 This will allow us to train without feeling heavy in the stomach.

 The pre-workout meal should contain complex carbohydrates and some protein.
 This meal will increase your levels of glycogen (fuel that gives us energy) in the liver and muscles, which will allow you to train at a good level and for a longer time.